Meg-R/autopose/setup-guide.md

-# AutoPose – Setup Guide
+# AutoPose – Setup Guide [edited for conference submission]
 This guide walks you through installing dependencies, placing pretrained models, and testing each component of the AutoPose pipeline.
 Common errors and fixes are also provided.

 ---